aws/amazon-genomics-cli/site/content/en/docs/Concepts/engines.md

     Workflow engines parse and manage the tasks in a workflow
 ---

 A workflow engine is defined as part of a [context]( {{< relref "contexts" >}} ).
-A context may specify more than one workflow engine although there can only be one engine per supported workflow language.
-The workflow engine will manage the execution of any [workflows]( {{< relref "workflows" >}} ) submitted by AGC.
-When the context is deployed, an endpoint will be made available to AGC through which it will submit workflows and workflow commands to the engine according to the WES API specification.
+A context is currently limited to one workflow engine.
+The workflow engine will manage the execution of any [workflows]( {{< relref "workflows" >}} ) submitted by Amazon Genomics CLI.
+When the context is deployed, an endpoint will be made available to Amazon Genomics CLI through which it will submit workflows and workflow commands to the engine according to the WES API specification.

 ## Supported Engines and Workflow Languages

-Currently, AGC's officially supported engines can be used to run the following workflows:
+Currently, Amazon Genomics CLI's officially supported engines can be used to run the following workflows:

 | Engine | Language | Language Versions |
 ----------|---------|-------------------|